jia1217/ParallelProgammingLabs/docs/HLS_Labs/Lab10.md

 ```
 These dependencies impact when operations can be scheduled, especially during function and loop pipelining.

 Under some circumstances, such as variable dependent array indexing or when an external requirement needs to be enforced (for example, two inputs are never the same index), the dependence analysis might be too conservative and fail to filter out false dependencies.
-The DEPENDENCE pragma allows you to explicitly define the dependencies and eliminate a false dependence.
+The DEPENDENCE pragma allows you to define the dependencies and eliminate a false dependence explicitly.

 **Syntax**
 Place the pragma within the boundaries of the function where the dependence is defined.